AstroUQ/ladder/README.md

 - [ ] Make this damn README.md prettier!!
 - [x] Include a 'how to use' section in this readme (thanks saskia!)
 - [ ] Fill out many docstrings and comment all code to a degree readable by other users.
-- [x] Generate individual datasets inside of a "Datasets" folder.
-- [x] Randomly determine hubble constant (and update the readme after doing so).
-- [x] Set it so that some galaxies don't have a black hole and/or dark matter, with probability depending on galaxy type.
-- [x] Output some luminosity data about black holes.
-Maybe under ~~x-ray data~~ radio sources!
-- [x] Make black hole proportion of eddington luminosity depend on same manner of the host galaxy.
-- [x] Make radio lobe brightness depend on black hole luminosity.
-- [x] Tweak parameters of period-luminosity relation.

 ## Credits/Acknowledgements
  - Saskia for providing a mental amount of help with regards to Python programming.
 I've learnt a lot!
 Also many many sanity checks and FEEDBACK.
 Mamma mia.